 Role of RIVM

-RIVM is responsible for the Dutch National Immunisation Programme.
+RIVM is responsible for the Dutch National Immunisation Programme (NIP).
 RIVM also conducts clinical studies on the safety and efficacy of vaccines.
 Studies are underway to improve the National Immunisation Programme.
 This includes improving the vaccination schedule and reducing the number of vaccinations.
 RIVM advises the Dutch Government on immunology and vaccinology and carries out research to generate knowledge and data on the immune response to infectious diseases and to vaccinations offered in the framework of the government’s infectious disease control programme.